 According to Alexander Lavy, a physics teacher who is openly gay and serves as one of three faculty advisers to Xavier’s GSA, this is why Xavier administrators started the group: They wanted to create a safe school.
 Administrators responded to the 2010 suicide of Tyler Clementi, a gay Rutgers University student whose classmates filmed him in an intimate encounter with another man and outed him online.
 The high-profile case drew national attention to anti-gay bullying and the shocking reality that gay and lesbian teens are two to three times more likely to commit suicide than other youths.
 LGBT youth are also more likely than heterosexual youth to report high levels of bullying and substance use.

 Most Xavier students were unaware of Clementi’s suicide, says Lavy.
 But this doesn’t mean that the students don’t benefit from anti-bullying education.
 The GSA at Xavier is designed to provide a safe place for students to discuss any issue related to their sexuality.
-The October 2015 Ally Week they sponsored focused on the importance of athletes supporting LGBT people.
-The club also supports GLSEN’s National Day of Silence, intended to raise awareness about the silencing effect of anti-LGBT bullying, harassment, and discrimination.
+The October 2015 Ally Week they sponsored focused on the importance of athletes supporting LGBTQ people.
+The club also supports GLSEN’s National Day of Silence, intended to raise awareness about the silencing effect of anti-LGBTQ bullying, harassment, and discrimination.

-Even with all the advocacy that’s being done by the GSA, some bullying still takes place at Xavier, which is in Chelsea, a neighborhood in Manhattan with a large LGBT population.
+Even with all the advocacy that’s being done by the GSA, some bullying still takes place at Xavier, which is in Chelsea, a neighborhood in Manhattan with a large LGBTQ population.
 “It’s not like anything you see in a movie,” Lavy explains.
 “It’s not like kids getting shoved in a locker.
 But you hear kids calling each other ‘gay’ or ‘faggot’ as an insult.”

 Although a few Xavier students are “out and proud,” the group isn’t just about protecting these students.
 It’s “important to have a group that’s building not just tolerance, but love,” Lavy says.
 “We feel we are all created in God’s image.
 We encourage sensitivity and humility to acknowledge that everyone’s feelings and experiences have value.”

 Lavy is clear that having a GSA does not mean Xavier skirts Catholic teachings on sexuality.
 He says that those topics—the church’s prohibition on sex outside of marriage and same-sex marriage—belong in theology class.
 “We try to work on the human dignity piece.
 If we want to be a visible sign of Christ’s love, we’re not allowed to say it’s OK to bully someone,” he says.
-“LGBT people are historically people who get discriminated against, who lose jobs, who sometimes get abused or killed for being gay.
+“LGBTQ people are historically people who get discriminated against, who lose jobs, who sometimes get abused or killed for being gay.
 It is part of our Christian witness to stand up to that discrimination.”

 The Catholic Church faces a delicate balancing act of upholding two significant teachings, says Michael Maher, who has worked as a Catholic campus minister for many years and has researched and written about gay and lesbian students in Catholic schools.
-“The magisterium (the church’s teaching authority) does not condone homosexual behavior, yet it encourages the Christian community to be welcoming and supportive to LGBT persons,” he says.
+“The magisterium (the church’s teaching authority) does not condone homosexual behavior, yet it encourages the Christian community to be welcoming and supportive to LGBTQ persons,” he says.
 “That is a built-in tension and contributes to a reluctance to talk about it.”
 Some people see the two teachings as incompatible, even hypocritical, he adds.

 The former document is addressed to “parents trying to cope with the discovery of homosexuality in their adolescent or adult child” and acknowledges the “tension between loving your child as God’s precious creation and not wanting to endorse any behavior you know the Church teaches is wrong.”
 The document also stresses two points central to the challenge of upholding church teaching both on human sexuality and human rights.
 “The Church’s teaching on homosexuality is clear,” it asserts.
 But it also states, “Every person has an inherent dignity because he or she is created in God’s image.”

 Ministry to Persons with a Homosexual Inclination, the most recent U.S. bishops’ document addressing homosexuality, highlights the connection between the modern context and the teaching of the Catholic Church.
 “The phenomenon of homosexuality poses challenges that can only be met with the help of a clear understanding of the place of sexuality within God’s plan for humanity,” it says.
-While it reinforces the church’s commitment to human dignity, the letter also includes a section many LGBT people and allies find uncomfortable: “The homosexual inclination is objectively disordered, i.e., it is an inclination that predisposes one toward what is truly not good for the human person.”
+While it reinforces the church’s commitment to human dignity, the letter also includes a section many LGBTQ people and allies find uncomfortable: “The homosexual inclination is objectively disordered, i.e., it is an inclination that predisposes one toward what is truly not good for the human person.”